South Tucson, Arizona: Crime

 South Tucson has also been fighting a long, uphill battle with crime rates.
 For larceny, theft and aggravated assault, South Tucson ranks at about four times the national average.

 However, there have been sizable advances in repressing criminal activity, due to use of "wolf pack" saturation tactics by the South Tucson Police Department in conjunction with the Arizona Department of Public Safety.
 Vigorous enforcement of liquor license laws has reduced the number of alcohol-related crimes.
 Neighborhood activism has considerably reduced the amount of open drug activity and a rising level of education of youth is making a slow impact on gang related activity.

 Education

+It is in the Tucson Unified School District.

-South Tucson residents attend Ochoa Community Magnet, Mission View Elementary, Holladay Magnet Elementary, Elizabeth Borton Magnet, Madge Utterback Magnet Middle, Safford K-8 Magnet Baccalaureate World, Tucson High Magnet, & Pueblo Magnet High Schools, all part of Tucson Unified School District.
+South Tucson residents attend Ochoa Community Magnet, Mission View Elementary, Holladay Magnet Elementary, Elizabeth Borton Magnet, Madge Utterback Magnet Middle, Safford K-8 Magnet Baccalaureate World, Tucson High Magnet, & Pueblo Magnet High Schools, all part of Tucson USD.

 Governmental representation

-South Tucson is in Arizona's 3rd congressional district, represented by Representative Raúl Grijalva, a Democrat.
-The city is also in Arizona's 2nd State Legislative District, represented by Representatives Daniel Hernández Jr. and Rosanna Gabaldón and Senator Andrea Dalessandro, all Democrats.
+South Tucson is in Arizona's 7th congressional district.

+In November 2024, Roxanna Valenzuela assumed the role of Mayor.
+Her priorities include strengthening the local police and fire departments, strengthening small businesses, protecting the unique culture of South Tucson, addressing the widespread challenges of homelessness and substance addiction, and building more affordable housing.